 The Court's annual appropriated funds are used for salaries; benefits; services; facilities rent, improvements, and maintenance; information technology (IT) service and support; intergovernmental support services; and an annual contribution to the Judges' Retirement Trust Fund.
-Also, the Court receives pass-through funding to the Legal Services Corporation (LSC) to administer a Congressionally mandated grant that recruits and trains counsel to provide pro bono representation to appellants who otherwise are self-represented.
+Also, the Court receives pass-through funding to the Legal Services Corporation (LSC) to administer a Congressionally mandated grant that provides counsel to appellants who otherwise are self-represented.

-United States Court of Appeals for Veterans Claims, 625Indiana Avenue, NW, Suite 900 Washington, DC 20004
+United States Court of Appeals for Veterans Claims, 625 Indiana Avenue, NW, Suite 900 Washington, DC 20004

-Analysis of Systems, Controls and Legal Compliance
+Analysis of Systems, Controls, and Legal Compliance